keys-pub/keys/keyring/README.md

 ## FS

-There is a filesystem based keyring for OS' that have no system keyring.
+There is a filesystem based keyring, with a "versioned" option which can be used to backup/sync to a remote bucket, git, etc.

 ## Mem

 The is an in memory keyring for ephemeral keys or for testing.

-## Git

-A git backed keyring allowing for backup/sync, see [github.com/keys-pub/keysd/git](https://github.com/keys-pub/keysd/tree/master/git).